Evette J. Ludman, PhD

 In many large randomized trials of behavioral interventions, Dr. Ludman has played varied roles, ranging from clinical interventionist to principal investigator.
 Her diverse research portfolio includes innovative approaches to mental health treatment in primary care, including stepped, collaborative care; telephone psychotherapy and care management; and self-management support led by both peers and professionals.
 Since joining Group Health Research Institute (GHRI) in 1992, she has designed and evaluated many interventions to address behavioral risk factors, such as smoking, drinking, and obesity, as well as outreach campaigns to increase cancer screening.
 Dr. Ludman also has a growing research interest in the interplay between behavioral science, the health care delivery system, and using genetic information.

-With unique depth to her expertise, Dr. Ludman is an enthusiastic mentor to junior scientists, serves as a reviewer for more than 25 journals, and is a standing member of the National Institute of Mental Health's services research review committee.
+With unique depth to her expertise, Dr. Ludman is an enthusiastic mentor to junior scientists, serves as a reviewer for more than 25 journals, and was a standing member of the National Institute of Mental Health’s services research review committee.
 She also holds joint appointments as an affiliate investigator at the Fred Hutchinson Cancer Research Center and affiliate associate professor in psychiatry and behavioral sciences at the University of Washington.

 To view more publications, please see Dr. Ludman’s CV.